Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: Proof of the Shape Theorem

-where $\pi_{x,y}$ denotes the optimal path between $x,y$ and $\mathcal{N}'_{r_w(\log r_w)^{C_1}}$ denotes a neighborhood with radius $r_w(\log r_w)^{C_1}$ centered at the origin. \end{lemma*} The proof of the above lemma is similar to that of Lemma~\ref{Lemma:lemma1} and is omitted. \begin{proof}[Proof of Proposition~\ref{Prop:Tess_fluc}] Let $A_2$ denote the event that the optimal path of every pair of nodes in $\mathcal{N}_{r_w}$ are contained in $\mathcal{N}'_{r_w(\log r_w)^{C_1}}$.
+where $\pi_{x,y}$ denotes the optimal path between $x,y$ and $\mathcal{N}'_{r_w(\log r_w)^{C_1}}$ denotes a neighborhood with radius $r_w(\log r_w)^{C_1}$ centered at the origin. \end{lemma*} The proof of the above lemma is similar to that of Lemma~\ref{Lemma:lemma1} and is omitted. \begin{proof}[Proof of Proposition~\ref{Prop:Tess_fluc}] Let $A_2$ denote the event that the optimal path connecting any two nodes in $\mathcal{N}_{r_w}$ is contained in $\mathcal{N}'_{r_w(\log r_w)^{C_1}}$.
 Using Lemma~\ref{Lemma:lemma1'} this event occurs w.h.p.

 Let $C_3$ be a constant to be determined later.
 Let $w$ be sufficiently large so that $P(A_1)$ is greater than $1/2$.
-Let $E=c/4$ and let $w$ be large enough such that for $\|x-y\| \ge 2^{E\size}$, (\ref{eq:1.15}) holds.
-Using (\ref{eq:1.15}) for these nodes and standard concentration bounds for nodes such that $\|x-y\| < 2^{E\size}$ it is easy to see that for all $x,y$ in $\mathcal{N}_{r_w}$, there exists a constant $C_4$, such that for sufficiently large $\size$,
+Let $w$ be large enough such that for $\|x-y\| \ge 2^{(c/4)\size}$, (\ref{eq:1.15}) holds.
+Using (\ref{eq:1.15}) for these nodes and standard concentration bounds for nodes such that $\|x-y\| < 2^{(c/4)\size}$ it is easy to see that for all $x,y$ in $\mathcal{N}_{r_w}$, there exists a constant $C_4$, such that for sufficiently large $\size$,

 where $c'$ is the constant in (\ref{eq:1.15}).
 Now letting $C_3=6/c'$, we have that for large enough $w$, all $x,y$ such that $\|x-y\|<r_w$,

 Hence for $w$ large enough we have